David Loera

-David Loera (born September 10, 1998) is a professional soccer player who plays as a midfielder for USL Championship side San Antonio FC.
+David Loera (born September 10, 1998) is a professional soccer player who plays as a midfielder.
 Born in Spain, he has represented the United States at youth level.

 Career

 Early career

 As a youth, Loera played with the Orlando City Development Academy team.
-In July 2016, Loera made his Orlando City B debut in USL, coming on as a 54th minute substitute against Louisville City, the first player to appear for Orlando's USL affiliate while still in the academy.
+In July 2016, Loera made his Orlando City B debut in USL, coming on as a 54th-minute substitute against Louisville City, the first player to appear for Orlando's USL affiliate while still in the academy.
 He made seven appearances for the team between 2016 and 2017.

 College career

 In February 2017, Loera signed a letter of intent to play college soccer at North Carolina State University.
 In three seasons at NC State, Loera started in all 57 of his appearances for the Wolfpack, scoring nine goals and adding 15 assists.
-Ahead of his final season, he was named to the MAC Hermann Trophy Watch List and reached No. 13 on Top Drawer Soccer’s Men’s National Top-100 list, the highest ranked player in the Atlantic Coast Conference.
+Ahead of his final season, he was named to the MAC Hermann Trophy Watch List and reached No. 13 on Top Drawer Soccer's Men's National Top-100 list, the highest ranked player in the Atlantic Coast Conference.